Costamare (CMRE) In-line Q3 Earnings (revised)

 Ahead of this earnings release, the estimate revisions trend for Costamare was favorable.
 While the magnitude and direction of estimate revisions could change following the company's just-released earnings report, the current status translates into a Zacks Rank #1 (Strong Buy) for the stock.
 So, the shares are expected to outperform the market in the near future.
 You can see the complete list of today's Zacks #1 Rank (Strong Buy) stocks here.

-It will be interesting to see how estimates for the coming quarters and current fiscal year change in the days ahead.
-The current consensus EPS estimate is $1.17 on $301.99 million in revenues for the coming quarter and $2.72 on $825.2 million in revenues for the current fiscal year.
+It will be interesting to see how estimates for the coming quarters and the current fiscal year change in the days ahead.
+The current consensus EPS estimate is $1.00 on $277.69 million in revenues for the coming quarter and $2.45 on $776.33 million in revenues for the current fiscal year.

 Investors should be mindful of the fact that the outlook for the industry can have a material impact on the performance of the stock as well.
 In terms of the Zacks Industry Rank, Transportation - Shipping is currently in the top 17% of the 250 plus Zacks industries.
 Our research shows that the top 50% of the Zacks-ranked industries outperform the bottom 50% by a factor of more than 2 to 1.